Action #3248

 Maybe you can check if everything works as expected at your side, once you give green light we can close the issue.

-#12 Updated by Specovius Andreas almost 4 years ago
+#12 Updated by Specovius Andreas about 4 years ago

 I checked out the latest code and ran a few tests on GSkyRegionRectangle